 Group B Streptococcus is a bacteria that is carried by up to 30% of women.
-It thrives in the vaginal and rectal area, and is non symptomatic.
+It thrives in the vaginal and rectal area and is non-symptomatic.
 However, if the bacteria is transmitted to the baby during birth, it can cause health problems.
-For this reason, pregnant women are generally tested at around 35 weeks of pregnancy, and treated during pregnancy or birth to keep the bacteria from passing to the newborn, where it can cause sepsis, meningitis, or pneumonia.
+For this reason, pregnant women are generally tested at around 35 weeks of pregnancy and treated during pregnancy or childbirth to keep the bacteria from passing to the newborn, where it can cause sepsis, meningitis, or pneumonia.

 As I learned from personal experience, some women can be GBS negative in one pregnancy, and GBS positive in another, so it is important to get tested each time you have a child.

 While GBS is not dangerous to the mother, it can be extremely risky for the infant.
-For this reason, it is essential that you follow all your doctors recommendations with regard to GBS.
+For this reason, it is essential that you follow all your doctor's recommendations concerning GBS.
 The bacteria can cause deadly diseases in infants who are exposed.
-GBS is a risky disease that is easily managed and treated, with little to no inconvenience to the mother.
+GBS is a dangerous disease that is easily managed and treated, with little to no inconvenience to the mother.
 With a simple test and antibiotic treatments, you can ensure your baby's safety.